+Using our work and a dataset of true goal measurement, as has been just described, we could typically perform a tail and copula estimation (a well known problem in insurance \cite{caillaultEmpiricalEstimationTail2005,chorosCopulaEstimation2010,derumignyConditionalEmpiricalCopula2020}), predict failure points of the metric and devise protective measures.
+Other empirical evaluations are discussed in the ``Empirical Evaluation'' paragraph bellow.

+We see several natural continuations to our work, and list some of the in the following paragraphs.

+\paragraph{Empirical evaluation. } Our theoretical work highlights the prominent role played by the tail thickness in deciding different outcomes in Goodhart's law and provides a nuanced picture of these outcomes.
+Empirical follow-ups of our work could bring even more nuance by performing fine-grained studies on such outcomes.

+Notably, several experimental designs are possible in settings where we have access to the true goal and thus can evaluate the discrepancy \begin{itemize} \item In supervised learning, with voluntarily biased dataset (by flipping a certain number of label depending on certain characteristics for example), to assess how the bias influence the metric's tail and dependence structure with the goal (possibly making an bridge with fairness research). \item In reinforcement learning, assessing the presence of heavy tailed reward ``in the wild''~\cite{clarkFaultyRewardFunctions2016} might be a good indicator of bad behavior possibility. \item Testing the tail behavior of learned reward model with respect to gold standard (in a similar fashion as in \cite{gaoScalingLawsReward2022}) is also to our sense an interesting direction to empirically assess the soundness of this research. \end{itemize}

+\paragraph{Access to the proxy metric's tail. } As proxy metrics' tail seems to determine the absence, presence and strength of Goodhart's law, empirical study on metrics' tail thickness within real world applications would be key to assess the importance of Goodhart's law.
+Devising empirically grounded categories of tasks that are subject to heavy tail losses could offer a needed roadmap for practitioners to avoid useless or harmful metrics optimization or at least be aware of potential risky situations.

-Our results show that the dependence structure between the goal $G$ and the discrepancy $\xi$ can be of prime importance when optimising with a proxy metric $M$.
-Several natural continuation are possible : \paragraph{Aggregation of metrics. } In real world settings, we have access to neither the goal nor the discrepancy.
+\paragraph{Aggregation of metrics. } In real world settings, we have access to neither the goal nor the discrepancy.
 However, we might have access to several proxy metrics $M_1, M_2, \dots$ representative of the same overall goal $G$.
 Using the multiplicity of proxy metrics at disposal might be key to alleviate Goodhart's law, notably by devising aggregation rules that would make an aggregated proxy metrics $\Tilde{M}$ more robust through aggregation and natural variance reduction.
 This would be to our sense key to alleviate alignment problem in concrete AI implementation.

-\paragraph{Access to the proxy metric's tail. } As proxy metric's~tail seems to determine the presence or absence of Goodhart's law, empirical study on their prevalence within real world applications would be key to assess the importance of Goodhart's law.
-Devising empirically funded categories of tasks that are subject to heavy tail losses could offer a needed roadmap for practitioner to avoid reward hacking or at least be aware of potential risky situations.